Conorjbr/Oliver-St-John-Gogarty/README.md

 Mobile
     320x480px scaled down to scale(0.219)

 Overall the responsiveness looked acceptable.
-I also checked all pages and manipulated screen size with the DevTools to check this and found results generally acceptable.
-If I had more time and skills, I would change nav menu to burger type in the smaller sizes.
-I investigated how to do this but found that I had insufficient time to progress further with this.
+I also checked all pages and manipulated screen size with the DevTools to check this and found results mostly acceptable.

+Following further review & discussoins with fellow students and my mentor.
+I realised that the responsiveness of my constacts page at 360px was infact not acceptable and I modified styling of this page further to improve this.
+I mainly used dev tools to check resolution at the various sizes and once I got the hang of settting the screen width correctly I found this worked OK for me.
+I feel the responsiveness is acceptable at the various screen sizes.

 ## Features

 ### Hero Image

-I chose a hero image which is an oil-painting of the website subject.
+I chose an oil-painting of the website subject as my hero-image.
 This was painted by the famous artist, Sir William Orpen.
 I felt this image gives an artistic and aesthetic effect to the reader on first opening the site and I feel this is a very pleasing portrait.
 I also liked the colour contrast with the light grey background.

 ![Hero Image](assets/images/hero-image.jpg)